karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2021-05-21-Supply-Chain-operations-optimizing_inventory.md

 ## Holding Cost

-*   Capital costs:which is we take into account the cost of money.
+*   Capital costs: which are we take into account the cost of money.
 *   Inventory operational cost: If we take into account the service costs which are taxes and insurance on inventory.
 *   Risks costs: Things may go out of style, they break, or they expire.